-R-22.
+R-24.
 Date, Time, and Place of Hearing

 The arbitrator shall set the date, time, and place for each hearing.
 The parties shall respond to requests for hearing dates in a timely manner, be cooperative in scheduling the earliest practicable date, and adhere to the established hearing schedule.
-The AAA shall send a notice of hearing to the parties at least 10 days in advance of the hearing date, unless otherwise agreed by the parties.
+The AAA shall send a notice of hearing to the parties at least 10 calendar days in advance of the hearing date, unless otherwise agreed by the parties.

-R-23.
+R-25.
 Attendance at Hearings

 The arbitrator and the AAA shall maintain the privacy of the hearings unless the law provides to the contrary.
 Any person having a direct interest in the arbitration is entitled to attend hearings.
 The arbitrator shall otherwise have the power to require the exclusion of any witness, other than a party or other essential person, during the testimony of any other witness.
-It shall be discretionary with the arbitrator to determine the propriety of the attendance of any other person other than a party and its representatives.
+It shall be discretionary with the arbitrator to determine the propriety of the attendance of any other person.

-R-24.
+R-26.
 Representation

-Any party may be represented by counsel or other authorized representative.
-A party intending to be so represented shall notify the other party and the AAA of the name and address of the representative at least three days prior to the date set for the hearing at which that person is first to appear.
+Any party may participate without representation (pro se), or by counsel or any other representative of the party's choosing, unless such choice is prohibited by applicable law.
+A party intending to be so represented shall notify the other party and the AAA of the name, telephone number and address, and email address if available, of the representative at least seven calendar days prior to the date set for the hearing at which that person is first to appear.
 When such a representative initiates an arbitration or responds for a party, notice is deemed to have been given.

-R-25.
+R-27.
 Oaths